matichewer/Activate-SplikTv-app/README.md

-### Simple bash script that active the SplikTV app
+### Simple bash script to activate the SplikTV app

 About the SplikTV: https://spliktv.xyz/